ericacorra-data/event-success-prediction-business-case/README.md

 | City_4 | Category_1 | Day_3 | Month_5 | Age Group 2 | **0.428** | 🟡 MEDIUM POTENTIAL |
 | City_60 | Category_5 | Day_5 | Month_8 | Age Group 1 | **0.498** | 🟡 MEDIUM POTENTIAL |

-These examples illustrate how the T0 model assigns a **success score** and a corresponding **marketing priority** before publication.
-This early assessment enables marketing teams to prioritize campaigns and allocate advertising resources before behavioural data become available.

 ![Prediction_model](images/Predicted_succes_T0.png)

 ## (T+1)
-The T+1 model updates event predictions **one week after publication** by incorporating early behavioural metrics such as bookings and conversion rates.
+The T+1 model updates event predictions one week after publication by incorporating early behavioural metrics such as bookings and conversion rates.
 Based on these signals, the Decision Support System generates actionable marketing recommendations.
+These examples demonstrate how the T+1 model transforms behavioural data into actionable marketing decisions.
+Instead of providing only a probability of success, the Decision Support System recommends whether to **INVEST**, **OPTIMIZE**, or **STOP** each campaign, enabling marketing teams to dynamically adjust advertising strategies as new engagement data become available.

 | City | Event Category | Success Probability | Booked | Conversion | Signal | Recommendation | Marketing Action |
 |:----|:---------------|--------------------:|-------:|-----------:|:------:|:--------------|:-----------------|